 This photograph was one of a series of images by Ethiopian photographer and artist Aida Muluneh that featured in the exhibition “The Divine Comedy: Heaven, Hell, Purgatory Revisited by Contemporary African Artists”, curated by Simon Njami and displayed at the Museum für Moderne Kunst ( MMK) in Frankfurt, Germany (21 March-27 July 2014) .
 Image source: MMK.

-The artists, photographers, museums, galleries and art agents listed on this page retain copyright for the featured artworks and exhibition photographs.
+The artists, photographers, museums, galleries and art agents listed on this page retain copyright for the featured artworks and any exhibition photographs not taken by the author of this website.
 Only images that are already in the public domain – and/or for which permission has been sought to reproduce them – are presented above, and every artwork has been formally credited to the artist(s)/producer(s) concerned.
-Where relevant, links to the online source of the original digitized images have also been provided and are embedded in the written descriptions below each entry.
+Where relevant, links to the online source of the original digitized images have also been provided and are embedded in the written descriptions about each entry.